tomjoht/tomjoht.github.io/_posts/2023/11/2023-11-09-speakeasy-question-answer-code-as-docs.md

 On the other side, the quality of the OSS-generated SDKs is often problematic and prone to bugs or other issues.
 There are often gaps that need to be filled for them to be usable by enterprises.
 This can be hard for engineers to manage due to the language variety and expertise needed.

-With Speakeasy, you can create enterprise-grade SDKs from an OpenAPI spec.
-They're marrying the quality of hand maintained SDKs, with the ease of use of the OSS generators.
+With [Speakeasy](https://www.speakeasyapi.dev), you can create enterprise-grade SDKs from an OpenAPI spec.
+They're marrying the quality of hand maintained SDKs with the ease of use of the OSS generators.
 Most relevant to technical writers, Speakeasy is also launching a new tool called "Code as Docs" (currently in alpha stage) Their Code-as-Docs platform generates code samples from the SDK that technical writers can easily pull into their documentation, providing the kind of hands-on, copy-and-paste code users need to get up and running quickly with an SDK.

 The following is a Q&A with Sagar Batchu, co-founder and CEO of Speakeasy.